2020 University Exhibits

 The University of Texas at Austin

 The Texas Spacecraft Laboratory (TSL) at The University of Texas at Austin employs graduate and undergraduate students to design spacecraft and conduct space flight missions.
-The TSL has launched 4 satellites since 2009, and is working on fan additional mission which will fly in June 2019.
+The TSL has launched 5 satellites since 2009, and is working on an additional mission for UNP NS-10.
 The TSL is a three-time winner of the national University Nanosatellite Program.
 Students in the TSL complete all phases of a satellite project, including mission design, spacecraft fabrication, integration and testing, operation, and analysis.
 Students in the TSL conduct research on space technology and systems related subjects, including: guidance, navigation, and control systems; attitude determination and control; formation flying, satellite swarms, and satellite networks; cooperative control; proximity operations and unmanned spacecraft rendezvous; space based Global Positioning System receivers; radio navigation; visual navigation; propulsion; satellite operations; and space systems engineering.

 The University of Tokyo - Intelligent Space Systems Laboratory